 - Add the mixture to a large bowl and sprinkle with the remaining ingredients.
-Mix throughly with your hands.
+Mix thoroughly with your hands.
 Test to see if the mixture holds together by pressing into a small disc or ball.

-- If the mixture falls apart, add additional flour, one tablespoon a time, until it holds together.
-Fry one falafel in 350 degree oil until brown and crisp.
+- If the mixture falls apart, add additional flour, one tablespoon a time until it holds together.
+Fry one falafel in 350-degree oil until brown and crisp.

 - Taste to see if adjustments need to be made to the seasoning.

 - Cover mixture and allow to rest for one to two hours, to develop the flavors.
 If you are in a hurry, you can skip this step.

 - Use a falafel scoop to form falafel into patties, or shape by hand.
 My mixture yielded 36 falafel, but you might get more or less, depending on the size of your falafel.

 - Fry in 350-degree vegetable oil for a few minutes, or until a dark, golden color is achieved.
 Drain falafel on paper towels.